-One of the corner-stones of our work is providing free diagnostic testing for PWS to families in countries where this is currently not available locally.
-IPWSO has provided this service continuously since 2003 and to date, has funded the testing of over 500 samples received from 47 countries.
+One of the most important aspects of our work is providing free diagnostic testing for PWS to families in countries where this is currently not available locally.
+IPWSO has provided this service continuously since 2003 and to date, has funded the testing of over 566 samples received from 49 countries.

 We offer Free Diagnosis in countries where this is not available.